Staff

 Daniella Nicholas

-Daniella grew up on the East Coast, on Cape Cod, MA.
+Daniella grew up on the East Coast in Cape Cod, MA.
 She is the daughter of a social worker and a house painter who moonlight as musicians.
 She’s passionate about stewarding the earth in ways that also heal people, which brought her into the study and practices of herbalism, ancestral foods, indigenous cultural reclamation, social and earth justice work.
-She’s also an artist, dancer, and a rescue parrot parent!
+She’s also an artist, dancer and a rescue parrot parent!

 Youth and Families Education Coordinator